-and Other Events that Can Impact Nebraska’s Air Quality
+and Wildfires that Can Impact Nebraska’s Air Quality

 Smoke from prescribed burning and wildfires can affect the air quality in Nebraska.
 The following resources provide additional information on air quality, prescribed burning and wildfires, and steps to take when the air quality is affected by smoke.

 Updated Information - March, 2, 2022 - A public health advisory system has been developed Nebraska DHHS in coordination with NDEE, Lincoln-Lancaster County Health Department and Douglas County Health Department.
 DHHS has issued a news release about the activation of the system.
 "Smoke Advisory Activated for 2022 Flint Hills Prescribed Burns". *

 Weekly Updates from Kansas on Flint Hills Prescribed Burns - As part of its Smoke Management Plan, the State of Kansas evaluates how the impact of burning could affect populated areas, including in Nebraska.
 Kansas Department of Health and Environment (KDHE) provides weekly updates during the burn season (March and April), including forecasts for the upcoming weekend.

 Updates on Wildfires * - Information regarding current wildfires affecting the air quality in Nebraska will be posted as necessary.
 For more information, please tune in to your local news station, or visit the AirNow Current Fire conditions webpage at https://www.airnow.gov/fires/ *

 For current air quality conditions and forecast for Nebraska, please visit the EPA’s Air now website: